bloominstituteoftechnology/Pre-Course-Git-Fu/README.md

 5. `git status` to check what is staged
 6. `git commit -m 'made changes to the Readme'`
 7. `git push`

+I am editing this file, as no other content was requested.